evidentlyai/evidently/docs/book/reference/all-tests.md

 ## Data drift

 By default, all data drift tests use the Evidently [drift detection logic](data-drift-algorithm.md) that selects a different statistical test or metric based on feature type and volume.
+You always need a reference dataset.

 To modify the logic or select a different test, you should pass a DataDrift [Options](../user-guide/customization/options-for-statistical-tests) object.